tranchikhang/ckhang/content/blog/2020/requirement-analysis.md

 ---
 title: "Requirement analysis - 要望 (demand) vs 要求 (request) vs 要件 (requirement)"
 date: 2020-10-29
-summary: ""
+summary: "The difference between 要望 vs 要求 vs 要件"
 keywords: "Software engineering, Project management, Documentation, Requirement analysis"
 tags: [Software engineering, Project management, Documentation, Requirement analysis]
 draft: true
 ---

-During researching into requirement analysis, I found some useful articles, in both English and Japanese.
+During researching on requirement analysis, I found some useful articles, in both English and Japanese.
 So I decided to summarize the information, refined a bit then translate them into English (in case of Japanese).
 Hopefully it could come in handy in the future for me or anyone reading this post.

 ### Requirement analysis